 On or after December 1, 2016 and before or on March 1, 2017

 To choose your courses you should first get your planning sheets and plan your degree.
-If you wish you may follow the recommended sequence of courses found on the back of the planner.

 There is a lot to know and consider when choosing your courses.
 The information below will help you understand the basics.